LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 7.45.5
+*Released*: 7 July 2026
+- Export DetailDisplay
+- ExpandableContainer: Fix style issues
+- Remove .component-detail and .detail-components styles
+  - These have been moved to Biologics where they are used exclusively

 ### version 7.45.4
 *Released*: 7 July 2026
 - GitHub Issue #1846: Add role-restriction option to API key dialog